Improving Data Efficiency via Curating LLM-Driven Rating Systems: Experiments

 \subsection{Human Alignment v.s.
 Machine Alignment}

 \paragraph{\method~can be an alternative to LIMA} To assess the overall quality of the dataset generated by \method, we finetune two base models using human-annotated dataset LIMA (1k samples) \citep{zhou2024lima}.
 To match this data size, we generate a 1k-sample dataset using \method.
 We then compare the performance of models fine-tuned on 1k version selected datasets with those models fine-tuned on LIMA.
-In particular, Table~\ref{tab:openllm_lima} demonstrates the openLLM leaderboard performance for LIMA and ours across various rating models.
+In particular, Table~\ref{tab:openllm_lima} demonstrates downstream task performance for LIMA and ours across various rating models.
 Besides, to evaluate alignment performance, we further utilize two challenging and popular benchmarks, Vicuna-Bench \citep{chiang2023vicuna} and MT-bench \citep{zheng2023judging} for LLM judging.
 These two datasets both contain questions across various domains, including generic, coding, math, and reasoning, which can be sufficient to access the instruction-following ability.
 We employ GPT-4o-mini as the judge model to compare the corresponding models' responses with the judge template as referenced in \citep{zheng2023judging}.
 The final judge results are presented in the typical ``\textbf{Win-Tie-Loss}'' rate form.
 We compare our results with LIMA using data selected by \method~at both 1k and 10k data volumes.
-Figure~\ref{fig:llm_judge_lima_1k_combined} demonstrates that \method~can totally match or even outperform the LIMA in the 1k setting.
-In the 10k sample size setting, as shown in Figure~\ref{fig:llm_judge_lima_10k_combined}, \method~can obtain even greater performance improvements over LIMA.
+Figure~\ref{fig:llm_judge_lima_combined} (a)-(b) demonstrate that \method~can totally match or even outperform the LIMA in the 1k setting.
+In the 10k sample size setting, as shown in Figure~\ref{fig:llm_judge_lima_combined} (c)-(d), \method~can obtain even greater performance improvements over LIMA.
 Therefore, it is evident that \method~can serve as a cost-effective alternative to human annotations.